-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Bowling Green State University (the "University"), a component unit of the State of Ohio, and its discretely presented component units as of and for the year ended June 30, 2021 and the related notes to the financial statements, which collectively comprise the University's basic financial statements, and have issued our report thereon dated October 14, 2021.
-Our report includes a reference to other auditors, who audited the financial statements of Bowling Green State University Foundation, Inc. and Subsidiary, as described in our report on Bowling Green State University's financial statements, which were not audited in accordance with Government Auditing Standards, and, accordingly, this report does not include reporting on internal control over financial reporting or compliance and other matters associated with Bowling Green State University Foundation, Inc. and Subsidiary, who audited the financial statements of Bowling Green State University Foundation, Inc. and Subsidiary.
+We have audited the financial statements of the business-type activities and the discretely presented component units of Bowling Green State University (the "University"), a component unit of the State of Ohio, as of and for the year ended June 30, 2022 and the related notes to the financial statements, which collectively comprise the University's basic financial statements, as listed in the table of contents.
+Our report includes a reference to other auditors who audited the financial statements of Bowling Green State University Foundation, Inc. and Subsidiary, as described in our report on the University's financial statements, which were not audited in accordance with Government Auditing Standards.
+This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the University's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the University's internal control.
+In planning and performing our audit of the financial statements, we considered the University's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the University's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the University's internal control.